virtuosa0714/casa0014-Prototype/README.md

 <img width="1016" height="698" alt="image" src="https://github.com/user-attachments/assets/0eab93e2-dc47-4f9a-94f1-21a5774e9ba3" />

 This is the circuit diagram after adding the switch.
 It connects the Arduino board, the DHT22 sensor and the switch.

+During the testing phase, I heated up the air by breathing onto the DHT22 sensor to alter the temperature and humidity sensed by the sensor.
+This caused the temperature and humidity to increase, thereby changing the color of the light.
+Once I stopped breathing, the temperature and humidity would gradually return to the original environmental parameters of the classroom, and the color would also gradually change.